Yuvraj Singh: Return to form

-Yuvraj was picked in both Test and ODI squads for the Pakistan tour in January–February 2006.
-The first two Tests were drawn and Yuvraj batted only once, in the second Test, scoring 4.
+Singh was picked in both Test and ODI squads for the Pakistan tour in January–February 2006.
+The first two Tests were drawn and Singh batted only once, in the second Test, scoring 4.
 In the third Test at Karachi, he top-scored for India in both innings.
 After scoring 45 in the first innings, he went to score his second Test hundred in the second innings (122 runs from 144 balls).
 India lost the match by 341 runs and the series 1–0.
 In the one-day series, he continued his good form.
-He scored a 28-ball 39 in the first ODI at Peshawar which Pakistan won by 7 runs by the Duckworth–Lewis method.
+He scored a 28-ball 39 in the first ODI at Peshawar which Pakistan won by 7 runs by the Duckworth–Lewis–Stern method.
 He scored an unbeaten 82 in the second match at Rawalpindi taking India to an emphatic 7-wicket win, before scoring an unbeaten 79 in the third game at Lahore and helping India successfully chase the target of 289.
 In the low-scoring fourth match at Multan, he scored 37 as India took the series with a five-wicket victory.
-In the fifth and the final ODI at Karachi, Yuvraj, batting at three, hit his sixth ODI century.
+In the fifth and the final ODI at Karachi, Singh, batting at three, hit his sixth ODI century.
 His innings of 107* which came off 93 balls with 13 boundaries helped India comfortably chase down a target of 287 while losing only two wickets.
 He won the man of the match award for this innings and was also adjudged player of the series.

-Against England, Yuvraj averaged 21.33 in two Tests in March but proved to be successful with both bat and ball in the ODI series in which he again won the player of the series award.
+Against England, Singh averaged 21.33 in two Tests in March but proved to be successful with both bat and ball in the ODI series in which he again won the player of the series award.
 During the series, he won the back-to-back man of the match awards in the third and fourth ODIs.
 In the third match, he made 103 from 76 balls, and in the fourth match, he picked 2/34 and scored 48.
 He scored a total of 237 runs in the series at an average of 47.40 and took 6 wickets with his part-time bowling.